Boc86/Kingswood-RFC-Web-App/content/parent info/volunteering/body.md

+### Kingswood RFC Ethos
-As a club driven by the passion and dedication of our community, we want to share some important information about how we operate.
+As a club driven by the passion and dedication of our community, we want to share some important information about how we operate:

 ### Volunteer-Driven
 Our club is entirely run by volunteers, from those serving in the kitchen to our dedicated coaches.
 Their commitment ensures that we can provide a fantastic experience for all our players and families.